Upgrading Charger Suspension With QA1

 Installation: In With The New

 Now that the old front suspension is out of the way we can start bolting on the new QA1 pieces.
+All these pieces are available individually, but we opted for one easy purchase of a full-vehicle suspension kit – we will be installing the rear later.
+It includes everything we need and all the parts bolt in to each other, so it’s easy to install.
 We could assemble the suspension out of the car and install it, but for this purpose, we will be doing it one piece at a time.
 The weight difference in the parts makes it very easy to do so.

 We start with the new K member.
-It comes with supplied bolts to mount it to the car, however, we changed them out for ones of our preference.
-We used two of the original on the rear and slightly longer grade 8 bolts for the front for more thread engagement.
+We asked QA1’s Bill Foley to tell us a bit more about the K-Member.
+“With its tubular design, it is engineered for maximum strength while providing more room for header and oil pan clearance,” stated Foley.
+It comes with supplied bolts to mount it to the car, and we used two of them on the rear; for the front, we opted to get longer grade 8 bolts.
 We run them up snug with an impact gun then torque to spec.
-However the supplied bolts work as well.

 Next, control arm installation.
 Install the upper control arms first.
+The QA1 upper tubular control arms bolt in and increase caster by approximately 3-degrees to help tighten up our steering.
 Apply a little grease to the ends of the bushings and slide them into place until the eccentric bolts slip in.
 The lower control arms can go in next.
+Mopar factory lower control arms are known to loosen up as they get older.
+As a direct replacement for the factory arms, the QA1 lower controls arms are twice as strong as the OEM pieces without adding any weight.
 Insert the pivot of the arm through the K member using the supplied washer and nut to retain them but do not tighten yet.
 Just snug them up enough to seat them against the K member.

 The adjustable strut rods are next to be installed.
+“These stock replacement arms eliminate the need for strut bushings and will help improve vehicle weight transfer while bolting in to the factory or QA1 K-member without modifications,” noted Foley.
 Make sure the adjuster nuts are loose so the rod can be lengthened if needed.
 Insert the strut into the lower control arm with the supplied nut.
 Fit the jointed end into the K member making sure the center of the rod end is seated fulling into the K member before installing the provided bolt and washer.
 Remove the slack out of the strut rod so it is snug up against the control arm and tighten the retaining nut to the control arm.

 We can now install the spindle assemblies on the control arms.
 Slide the upper ball joint through the spindle and install the castle nut.
 The lower ball joint is integrated into the steering arm on the spindle.
 The lower control arm must be installed from the top of the lower ball joint.
 Make sure both ball joints are seated into the tapers and torque to spec then install the cotter pin through the castle nuts.